amperity/amperity-docs/shared/destination_settings.rst

 .. setting-cordial-subscription-status-start

-UI field name: "Do not set subscription status automatically"

-UI description: "Prevents updates without a channels.email.subscribeStatus from being automatically subscribed"
+Enable "Do not set subscription status automatically" to prevent updates without "channels.email.subscribeStatus" from being automatically subscribed in |destination-name|.

-TEMP: "Prevents updates without a channels.email.subscribeStatus from being automatically subscribed"

 .. setting-cordial-subscription-status-end